Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 - Use non-phosphate vegetable-based detergent.

 TIP: Add 1/2 cup borax or washing soda to the wash cycle to boost cleaning for heavily soiled clothes.
 Consumer Reports found that Seventh Generation powder works the best of any of the natural laundry powders.
 It stated this laundry cleaner is very good at removing blood, grass and tea stains.
+Consumer Reports Greener Choices only focuses on food at this point, and no information about previous studies is found on-line.
 To compare detergents for toxicity, visit the Environmental Working Group pages.

 Add 1/2 cup of vinegar to rinse cycle to deodorize and soften fabrics--and keep them bright.
 If there is a softener dispenser on your machine, pour vinegar to the fill line.